seancdavis/seancdavis-com/www/src/blog/posts/2019-05-30-netlify-function-sends-conditional-email.md

 })
 ```

-You’ll notice there’s not much to this.
+You'll notice there's not much to this.
 We import the library, set the API key, and then send the message.
-When we put it into practice, it’ll be a little more complicated, but not much.
+When we put it into practice, it'll be a little more complicated, but not much.

-But, before we move on, let’s look at the API key for a moment.
+But, before we move on, let's look at the API key for a moment.

 ### API Key

-You’ll want to use an environment variable to store the API key so that you don’t leave it hard-coded in your code repository (which presents a security risk).
+You'll want to use an environment variable to store the API key so that you don't leave it hard-coded in your code repository (which presents a security risk).

 Netlify environment variables are available at runtime and can be accessed through the `process.env` object.
 You can read about Netlify environment variables [here](https://www.netlify.com/docs/continuous-deployment/#environment-variables).